Introduction

 Payroll taxes

-Income tax rates in Thailand are implemented at a progressive rate based on salary:
+Income tax rates in Thailand are implemented at a progressive rate based on annual net income:

 Other laws